cjungmann/mandev/README.md

 many chapters of the *groff* info document (`info groff`) for a more complete and authoritative reference.

+### EMACS hint

+If you are developing the *man* page in EMACS, you should see the major mode running in **troff** mode.
+If so, you may find that `C-c C-c` opens or updates a pane with the rendered view of the man page you are developing.
+Try it and see.

 ### Man Page Content

 #### Style Guide